Dual Class-Aware Contrastive Federated Semi-Supervised Learning: Experiments

+1) $\text{DCCFSSL}^\text{-lcc}$: This variant removes the local class-aware component from the dual class-aware contrastive module, abandoning the local class-aware contrastive loss in both labeled and unlabeled clients.

+2) $\text{DCCFSSL}^\text{-gcc}$: This variant removes the global class-aware component from the dual class-aware contrastive module, abandoning the global class-aware contrastive loss in both labeled and unlabeled clients.

-3) $\text{DCCFSSL}^\text{-DCC}$: The variant method that removes the complete dual class-aware contrastive module.
+3) $\text{DCCFSSL}^\text{-DCC}$: This variant removes the entire dual class-aware contrastive module, abandoning both local and global class-aware contrastive losses in labeled and unlabeled clients.

+4) $\text{DCCFSSL}^\text{-ARA}$: This variant removes the authentication-reweighted aggregation based on authentication samples, abandoning authentication samples and authentication-reweighted aggregation for labeled and unlabeled clients.

-We compare the performance of DCCFSSL and its three variants in the IID and NonIID settings of CIFAR-10, as shown in \tablename~\ref{exp.table.ablation}.
-We can observe that removing the entire dual class-aware contrastive module or removing part of the dual class-aware contrastive module decreases the performance of FSSL. \textbf{This indicates not only that the global class-aware is vital for capturing interactions, but also that the local class-aware still contributes to DCCFSSL for a better prediction.} Moreover, taking away the entire dual class-aware contrastive module makes the model performance drop terribly, e.g., $\text{DCCFSSL}^\text{-DCC}$ reduces the accuracy in the IID and NonIID settings by 4.66\% and 4.03\%. \textbf{This illustrates that collaboration of the global class-aware and the local class-aware is essential for the performance of FSSL and would promote representations from different isolated perspectives to improve the performance.}
+As illustrated in \tablename~\ref{exp.table.ablation}, we compare the performance of DCCFSSL and its four variants in the IID and NonIID settings across CIFAR-10, CIFAR-100, and STL-10.
+It is evident that the four variants, $\text{DCCFSSL}^\text{-lcc}$, $\text{DCCFSSL}^\text{-gcc}$, $\text{DCCFSSL}^\text{-DCC}$, and $\text{DCCFSSL}^\text{-ARA}$, exhibit varying degrees of performance degradation compared to DCCFSSL on all three datasets, thereby demonstrating the effectiveness of these components in DCCFSSL.
+Specifically, we observe that removing the entire dual class-aware contrastive module or its individual parts results in diminished FSSL performance.
+This suggests not only that the global class-aware component is vital for capturing interactions, but also that the local class-aware component still contributes to DCCFSSL for a better prediction.
+Moreover, eliminating the entire dual class-aware contrastive module leads to a substantial performance decline, as evidenced by a 4.66\% and 4.03\% reduction in accuracy for $\text{DCCFSSL}^\text{-DCC}$ on CIFAR-10 under the IID and NonIID settings, respectively.
+This finding underscores the importance of collaboration between the global and local class-aware components for FSSL performance, fostering representations from distinct isolated perspectives to bolster performance.
+Furthermore, we observe that, even with the presence of a dual class-aware contrastive module, the model's performance significantly decreases without the authentication-reweighted aggregation based on authentication samples.
+For instance, $\text{DCCFSSL}^\text{-ARA}$ experiences a 13.54\% and 16.21\% reduction in accuracy compared to DCCFSSL on CIFAR-100 under IID and NonIID settings, respectively.

-\textbf{From the above studies, we can conclude not only that the dual class-aware contrastive module has outstanding effectiveness for FSSL, but also that the global class-aware and the local class-aware are also effective independently.}
+These ablation studies not only highlight the exceptional effectiveness of the dual class-aware contrastive module for FSSL, but also emphasize the individual contributions of the global and local class-aware components.
+Additionally, the results underscore the effectiveness of authentication-reweighted aggregation based on authentication samples.